hiddenSt/Allocators/README.md

 This project use [Google Test](https://github.com/google/googletest) for unit tests.
 To run tests follow these steps:
 1. Run cmake with `-D ALLOCATORS_TESTS` option
 2. Build using `make` or the other build system
-3. In your build directory find executable called `Run_Allocators_Tests`
+3. In your build directory go to `tests` directory and find executable called `Run_Allocators_Tests`
 4. Execute it

 ## Contributing to Allocators